 27 Dec Federal Acquisition Regulations for Dummies

 If you want to do business with the government, there’s one place you need to start.
 That’s getting familiar with federal acquisition regulations (FAR.)
 After all, this set of regulations outlines and governs when and how the government can purchase contracts with outside businesses.
-Not grabbing a working knowledge of FAR is not only shortsighted when competing for government contracts, but it can also be dangerous to the project and your business!
+Not having a working knowledge of FAR is not only shortsighted when competing for government contracts, but it can also be dangerous to the project and your business!

 History of the FAR